- Live Rates

-The Seattle housing market has generated a lot of headlines lately, mostly due to its highly competitive nature.
-First-time buyers, in particular, face a lot of competition when buying a house in Seattle.
+The Seattle housing market has generated a lot of headlines over the past few years, mostly due to the rapid increase in prices.
+Though prices plateaued over the past year, they are picking up the pace once again, and first-time buyers face a lot of competition when buying a house in Seattle.
 This is the result of limited inventory and strong demand.
 But with a solid game plan, first-time home buyers in Seattle can still find a place to call home.

-Here are five things first-time buyers should know—and do—before entering the red-hot Seattle real estate market.
+Here are five things first-time buyers should know—and do—before entering the Seattle real estate market.

 Seattle is experiencing an inventory crunch at the moment that increases competition among home buyers.
 This is especially true at the lower-end of the pricing spectrum, with entry-level or “starter” homes.